-- Weapons of Influence (Social Selling)
+Weapons of Influence (Social Selling)

-- Reciprocity (Relationship Building)
+Reciprocity (Relationship Building)

-Cialdini argues that, at our core, we hate owing someone a debt, whether it is of gratitude or of a financial nature.
-The idea is that we are likely to grab any opportunity that gets us out of that perceived debt as quickly as possible, even if it means doing something we would not regularly do.
+Cialdini argues that, at our core, we hate owing someone a debt.
+Whether it is of gratitude or of a financial nature.
+The idea is that we are likely to grab any opportunity that gets us out of that perceived debt as quickly as possible.
+Even if it means doing something we would not regularly do.

-- Commitment and Consistency (Content Marketing)
+Commitment and Consistency (Content Marketing)

-- Liking (Personal Branding and Storytelling)
+Liking (Personal Branding and Storytelling)

 This is where the personal branding comes in.
 Customers are more likely to engage with a brand that has a distinct identity that they can relate to.
 Brands with a face feel far more real, like a breathing human being.

-- Authority (Thought Leadership)
+Authority (Thought Leadership)

 Social Media Engagement Tactics that Work

-You can put up a poll, ask your followers about their opinions on a specific issue or even turn it into a giveaway or contest.
+You can put up a poll, ask your followers about their opinions on a specific issue.
+Alternatively, you could turn it into a giveaway or contest.